seedwinnipeg/seedwinnipeg.github.io/password-policy/Presentation.md

 > - What it means for you
 > - Your feedback

+## Password Policy
+> - Choose a password at least 8 characters long
+> - Choose at least 3 of the 4 character types
+> - Don't reuse passwords for personal and work accounts
+> - Don't share passwords with others
+> - Don't use any of the example passwords from this presentation
+> - Use Multi-Factor Authentication

 # Do I Have To? &#128553;
 >- Yes.
->- Sorry but not sorry.
+>- Sorry not sorry.
->- A network is only as strong as it's weakest link.
+>- A network is only as secure as its weakest link.